With all my travelling around the world, it is

 service.
 It is 2 years old and has 50 million registered users.
 The

-new people joining every day.
-We’d like to do for telephones what
+people joining every day.
+We’d like to do for telephones what e-mail

-is a small piece of software that you can download from the Internet
+small piece of software that you can download from the Internet for

 computers anywhere in the world.
 You can also conference up to 5